Lmy0217/PyTorch-Project-Framework/README.md

   |    ├── BaseConfig.py  - the loader of all configuration file
   |    ├── BaseTest.py  - the test class of all configuration file
   |    ├── Env.py  - the loader of environmental configuration file
-  |    └── Run  - the loader of hyperparameter configuration file
+  |    └── Run.py  - the loader of hyperparameter configuration file
   |
   ├── datasets
   |    ├── BaseDataset.py  - the abstract class of all dataset